 Here we go again, it’s XJazz time!!

 Kicking off next week, from May 3rd to the 7th, XJazz is a unique festival when put in the context of the Berlin live music landscape.
 One of the main goals of XJazz is to blur and break the boundaries of jazz, experimental electronic, neo-classical and other genres to give Berlin something not always witnessed.
-XJazz is also a multi-venue, multi-day event, taking place in some of the most iconic venues in the city including Funkhaus Berlin, Emmauskirche, Bi Nuu, Lido, Prince Charles, Privatclub, Monarch and Watergate.
+XJazz is also a multi-venue, multi-day show, taking place in some of the most iconic venues in the city including Funkhaus Berlin, Emmauskirche, Bi Nuu, Lido, Prince Charles, Privatclub, Monarch and Watergate.
 No other Berlin music festival offers such an eclectic roster of artists, performing in such unique spaces.
 The Schmutz team is especially keen to see the performances at the historical Funkhaus and Emmauskirche.

 Every year XJazz Festival has an international partner that forms the backbone of the booking and performances taking place.
 This year XJazz has announced Poland as their partner.
 The two countries have always had a passionate cultural exchange, inside the musical arena and out.
 For this year’s festival, XJazz has organized an exchange of artists to come to Berlin and collaborate with local musicians.
 This special line-up includes The Berlin x Warsaw Ensemble collaboration, Stargaze featuring Käptn Peng & Malikah and Wallis Bird performing together with Berlin musicians.
 What Schmutz has got for you jazz cats is a little guide to XJazz 2017 with our favorite shows and recommended listening for good measure with a playlist.
 Dig it, ya jive turkeys!

-The festival starts out with a bang in what is probably the most unique event space of the festival, Emmauskirche.
+The festival starts out with a bang in what is probably the most unique show space of the festival, Emmauskirche.
 The collaboration of Cyminology & Korhan Erel will be the act to christen the church on behalf of the festival.
 This collab is comprised of the Berlin quartette Cyminology and the sound architect Korhan Erel, and will be serving up minimalistic improvisations and compositions starting at 18:00.
 Following Cyminology & Korhan Erel we get the pleasure of the Berlin based composer Martyn Heyne in Emmauskirche.
 With his one guitar, drum machine, pedals and loops, Heyne builds variations on a theme until you forget where you started but can’t wait to arrive where you’re going.
 The third act of the evening is Dillon.
 With her engaging vocals and experimental take on pop music, she’ll fill Emmauskirche to the rafters with emotion.
 To round out this whopper of an opening night we’ve got the drones and jazz saxophone of Rain Sultanov & Isfar Sarabski.
 This performance is especially not to be missed if you’re interested in the cultural development of Azerbaijan.
 Sultanov has been an integral part of the jazz scene in Azerbaijan and that history can be felt when listening to his compositions.
 Rolf Kühn will also be playing a show at 19:45 at Watergate on the 4th.
 The legendary German clarinetist will be opening Watergate for the night but have no fear, if you miss him tonight he’ll be playing with his brother at Funkhaus on Sunday the 7th.